kgateway-dev/kgateway/docs/content/guides/traffic_management/hello_world/_index.md

 ### Verify Virtual Service Creation

-Let's verify that a virtual service was created with that route.
+Let's verify that a Virtual Service was created with that route.

-Routes are associated with virtual services in Gloo.
-When we created the route in the previous step, we didn't provide a virtual service, so Gloo created a virtual service called `default` and added the route.
+Routes are associated with Virtual Services in Gloo.
+When we created the route in the previous step, we didn't provide a Virtual Service, so Gloo created a Virtual Service called `default` and added the route.

-With `glooctl`, we can see that the default virtual service was created with our route:
+With `glooctl`, we can see that the default Virtual Service was created with our route:

 ```shell
 glooctl get virtualservice --output kube-yaml